Skippack, Pennsylvania: History

 The Souderton, Skippack & Fairview Electric Railway Co. was formed in 1901 to provide trolley service from Norristown, through Trooper and Worcester to Souderton.
 Trolley service to Skippack began in 1908.
 Harleysville was reached in 1912; the line to Souderton was never completed.
 The railway was renamed the Montgomery County Rapid Transit Company and later the Montgomery Transit Company.
 In 1923, its name was changed once again to the Skippack & Perkiomen Transit Company.
 The "Wogglebug" trolleys ran on the south shoulder of Skippack Pike through the village (a sidewalk was on the north side).
 Buses replaced the trolleys in 1925.
 In 1940 the bus service ended.

 Geography

 Skippack is located at 40°13′37″N 75°23′56″W (40.227014, -75.398889).

 According to the United States Census Bureau, the CDP has a total area of 2.6 sqmi, of which 2.5 sqmi is land and 0.39% is water.

 Skippack is a historic shopping village which lies within the boundaries of Skippack Township.
-Once termed Skippackville, the village served residents of Skippack with a post office, fire house, printing house, shirt factory, furniture maker, blacksmith, liquor store, a hat store and several inns including the Valley House now called "Justin's Carriage House".
+Once termed Skippackville, the village served residents of Skippack with a post office, fire house, printing house, shirt factory, furniture maker, blacksmith, liquor store, a hat store and several inns.
 The village has recently seen an influx of unique restaurants and boutiques.